Welcome to the NHLA Paralibrarians Homepage

 This program is designed to identify the achievements of participants by assigning point values to various activities.
 Applicants register for one of four increasingly challenging achievement levels.
 Each level is reached by accumulating a minimum number of points from within six Categories of Library Service (Public Services, Reference and Information Services, Technical Services, Technology, Administration/Management, and General) based on three Sources of Expertise in these broad categories (Experience, Education, and Professional Activities).
 The points needed for certification levels two through four must be earned within the three years immediately preceding the application.

 Members of the Paralibrarian Certification Review Board are available to answer questions about the certification program.
-Find the Board contact information, and a list of Certification Mentors.
+Find the Board contact information, and a list of Certification Mentors on our About the Section page.

 Have Questions?
 Ask Away!